ggez44/frc/README.md

 #### Stabilization:
 We iterate this process 50 times.
 After multiple iterations, the percentage shares of points among the teams will stabilize.
 </details>

+# scout.rb
+not maintained, has 2023 stuff (probably won't work for 2024) but this looked at all events and did global rankings and stuff.

+# schedule.rb
+can ignore.. was an attempt at coming up with better schedules for quals, but didn't get very far

+# rankings_old.rb
+- old version where you just cut&paste results from thebluealliance event page (before i found out about TBA api).
+- this script finds Estimated Point Share.
+- similar to OPR/EPA, but definitely better than OPR (for fewer match data)